Midtown Terrace Neighborhood Vibe

-Homes for sale in the neighborhood commonly feature three bedrooms and two bathrooms, which for the city of San Francisco is a pretty generous serving of real estate.
+Homes for sale in the neighborhood commonly feature three bedrooms and two bathrooms, which for San Francisco is a pretty generous serving of real estate.
 The neighborhood is also within the geographic boundaries that give (a slight) preference to enrollment at the highly coveted Clarendon Elementary public school.
 These are just a few of the reasons that buyers with elementary aged children often consider this neighborhood when they are looking at homes for sale.